plone/training/docs/volto-light-theme/creating-new-project.md

 [11/17] Volto Addon Name (volto-my-project):
 ```

-After answering the prompts, the project will be created.
+After answering these prompts, the project will be created.

 ### Step 3: Install Dependencies